 The Chainsmokers’ latest song, Sick Boy, sums it up in a line, How many likes is my life worth?
-Constant interruption, desire to be entertained twenty-four-seven, and continued connectedness are taking a toll on our mental, physical, and emotional health.
+Constant interruption, desire to be entertained twenty-four-seven and continued connectedness are taking a toll on our mental, physical, and emotional health.

-There is now a wide body of evidence that points to the fact that heavy use of smartphones, internet, and many social media platforms can have debilitating effects on our neural processing, cognitive performance, and behavior.
-On average smartphone users check their phone close to 85 times a day and interact with their phone about five hours a day.
+There is now a wide body of evidence that points to the fact that heavy use of smartphones, the internet, and many social media platforms can have debilitating effects on our neural processing, cognitive performance, and behavior.
+On average smartphone users check their phones close to 85 times a day and interact with their phone about five hours a day.
 Increasing evidence is pointing to the fact that our smartphones are not making us so smart after all and are leading us to more unhappiness.

 Recently, Sean Parker, one of the developers of Facebook, admitted they designed the program to monopolize our time and attention as much as possible.
-Specifically exploiting the principles of psychology, Facebook triggers the social validation loop and activates an insecurity, where people are searching for continued validation and reward.
-When this happens, we fall into a pattern of the hedonic reward cycle, pleasure seeking, for social validation.
+Specifically exploiting the principles of psychology, Facebook triggers the social validation loop and activates insecurity, where people are searching for continued validation and reward.
+When this happens, we fall into a pattern of the hedonic reward cycle, pleasure-seeking, for social validation.
 Much like Pavlov’s dogs salivating at the sound of the dinner bell, we are conditioned to check our phone for our satiety of social approval, wondering if we got enough “likes.”

 A novel study by Adrain F. Ward and colleagues found that the mere presence of a smartphone induces a “brain drain,” a disruption that limits one’s ability to participate in the present moment.
-This reduces cognitive capacity for the task at hand by increasing an attentional shift toward the smartphone.
+This reduces the cognitive capacity for the task at hand by increasing an attentional shift toward the smartphone.
 This process is exhausting, and that is exactly how our brain feels as it wastes energy.
 So, when you are at a lunch date, dinner, business meeting, or engaged in a conversation, have your phone out of sight so you can focus on the present moment.
 Engage your attention in a single task, paying attention to the person right in front of you.

 Not only do smartphones hog our attention but they impair our learning and memory.
 Interestingly, a study found that too much media multitasking causes a cognitive overload, which interferes with learning.
 Heavy multimedia users were more distracted and did not perform attentional tasks as well compared to light multimedia users.
 Unfortunately, more often than not, the loudest thing gets our attention.
 Our smartphones can create infinite distractions that can alter our cognition, behavior, and performance.